mattrajca/GoEV3/README.md

 Thread Safety
 -------------

-All of GoEV3 is thread-safe.
+All function and method calls in GoEV3 are thread-safe.

 Contributing
 ------------